Fine-tune with the API or CLI

 • The maximum size of a single file is 300 MB.

-• The total storage for all non-deleted files is limited to 5 GB.
+• The total size of all non-deleted files is limited to 5 GB.

 Sample response: